gillesvink/NukeDockerBuild/README.md

 # 🐬 NukeDockerBuild
 > Ready to use Docker containers to build Nuke plugins for Linux and Windows.

 The images produced here will include everything you need to build Nuke plugins.
-This includes the compiler for C++ (GCC on Linux, Visual Studio on Windows), [CMake](https://cmake.org/) and the Nuke files required to compile.
+This includes the compiler for C++ ([gcc-toolsets](https://access.redhat.com/documentation/en-us/red_hat_developer_toolset/12) on Linux, [Visual Studio](https://visualstudio.microsoft.com/downloads/) on Windows), [CMake](https://cmake.org/) and the Nuke files required to compile.

 It is mostly meant for automatic deployment using CI/CD.
 However, it can also be used locally to quickly compile plugins without the need to install anything (except Docker itself 😉).